-Glendale police announce arrested in fatal shooting
+Glendale police announce arrest in fatal shooting

 GLENDALE, Ariz.
 (AP) - Police in the Phoenix suburb of Glendale announced an arrest Friday in a fatal shooting that happened in an apartment complex parking lot earlier in the week.

-Police say in a new release that officers were alerted to the Monday night shooting by a device known as “ShotSpotter” which sends an alert when gunshots are detected.
+Police say in a news release that officers were alerted to the Monday night shooting by a device known as “ShotSpotter” which sends an alert when gunshots are detected.
 They found 31-year-old Coylee Willis with gunshot wounds and he was pronounced dead at the scene about a mile west of downtown Glendale.

 Investigators learned Willis was confronted by a man and an altercation led to the shooting.
 They later identified 26-year-old Jaytavyonne “Jay Loco” Garrett as the suspect.